Saatvik-n/Saatvik-n/README.md

 ### Hi there 👋

+I'm Saatvik Nargund, a software developer from Bangalore India.
+I'm fluent in Javascript, Typescript, Java, and Python.
+Currently, I'm working in the web development field using ReactJS.
+I also know Node JS for backend

 <!--
 **Saatvik-n/Saatvik-n** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.